May 11, 2017

 You can use the Rollup Helper Health Check page to see the current Rollup Helper status.
 The Health Check will list any issues found along with a risk level, issue summary and any recommended actions.
 To access Rollup Helper Health Check, go to the Rollup Helper tab and click “View Health Check”.

 No. You can configure Rollup Helper to the unique resource constraints facing your Salesforce operating environment.
 We have engineered an asynchronous mode to Rollup Helper which is a great tool to overcoming any governor limits you may be running into.
-We also offer a 30 Day Satisfaction Guarantee to give you peace of mind.
 Furthermore, all your data is processed natively on the Salesforce platform, so we are not consuming any API limits.

 No. Rollup Helper Premium Edition features unlimited users, and you do not pay any additional fee for each individual user.